V999TEC/WORDLINSIX/README.md

 The list of words in the scholardle dictionary is more than five times larger than wordle's!

 This means the game cannot always be solved in six tries, but theoretically it can be solved in 9.
-Obviously this means that there will be games tat will be lost, but by choosing the optimum starting word(s) the chances of a solution are drastically improved.
+Obviously this means that there will be games that will be lost, but by choosing the optimum starting word(s) the chances of a solution are drastically improved.

 Using scholardle rank=yes words=yes debug=3